depixusgenome/trackanalysis/doc/qc.rst

 #.
 For each bead:

    #.
-For each cycle, the extension :math:`\Delta z` is measured as the
+For each cycle, the extension |DZ| is measured as the
          difference between the median positions in phase 1 (initial phase with magnets pulling at :math:`10 pN`) and phase 3 (opening phase with magnets pulling at :math:`>18 pN`).
    #.
 These extensions will vary from bead to bead depending on the bead
          magnetization and the sequence size.
 Thus to compare them across all beads requires removing a bias, different for each bead.
-The latter is estimated, individually for each bead, as the median :math:`\Delta z` across all cycles.
+The latter is estimated, individually for each bead, as the median |DZ|
+         across all cycles.

 #.
 The resulting normalized extension variations are aggregated across all